refinedev/refine/documentation/docs/api-reference/core/hooks/data/useUpdate/index.md

 ### `id` <PropTag required />

-It will be passed to the `update` method from the `dataProvider` as parameter.
+It will be passed to the `update` method from the `dataProvider` as a parameter.
 It is used to determine which record to update.

 ```tsx
 const { mutate } = useUpdate();